 As it’s based on Debian, DietPi is close to Raspberry Pi OS Lite, so you might ask yourself why you’d need to choose one or the other.

-Here is a short performance comparative I made between DietPi and Raspberry Pi OS Lite.
+To give you a quick overview of the optimizations you can get, here is a short performance comparison I made between DietPi and Raspberry Pi OS Lite:

 How to install DietPi on a Raspberry Pi